Skip to content

 Bus

-If you are budget traveler, public transportation is the best option.
-Bus leave every half an hour from Vadodara Central Bus Station to Champaner.
+If you are a budget traveler, public transportation is the best option.
+Bus leaves every half an hour from Vadodara Central Bus Station to Champaner.
 The ST (State Transport) Bus to Pavagadh takes about 1.5 hours.
 Many pilgrims come for Mahakalika Mata Temple.
 Booking is not required.

 Get Around by Walk or Auto-Rickshaw

 Champaner is walkable to the major sites and the only village.
-Otherwise auto rickshaw is the only option, available for share or hire to Halol.
+Otherwise, an auto rickshaw is the only option, available for share or hire to Halol.

 Where to Eat?